dead-claudia/complex/README.md

 Complex number implementation in Javascript

-The source is in complex.js, and the latest stable minified version is in complex.min.js.
+The source is in complex.js, and the latest stable minified version is in complex.min.js when available.
 The minified library is built using the Closure Compiler.
 This project is licensed with the GNU GPL v3 or later.

 Please file any bugs you find in the issue tracker, and if you have a patch for a bug, go ahead and send me a pull request.

 **NOTE:** The file complex.es6.js is written in ECMAScript 6, and is not meant for standard use currently.

 -----

 ## Documentation ##

+**NOTE:** This is out-of-date.
+The updated documentation will be added to the *doc* directory.

 ### Key: ###